-Due to Covid-19 restrictions many buildings are still closed or have reduced/partial occupancy.
+Due to Covid-19 restrictions many buildings have been closed or have been subject to reduced/partial occupancy.
 The resulting vastly reduced water usage within these premises can increase the risk of legionella and other water-borne bacteria surviving and proliferating within the building's water systems.
-Building owners/managers need to take action to reduce this risk.
+Building owners/managers need to take action to...
+Read more

 This week we have seen temperatures soar across the UK.
 Whilst most of us welcome the sunny weather, it's important to be aware of the impact this may have in terms of increasing the legionella risks at your properties.

 Tips to keep your property safe from legionella.

 If your property contains water systems and water related plant you have a duty to manage the risks associated with legionella.
 This is a bacterium, which given the correct conditions can develop and multiply.
 If the bacteria manage to become airborne they can...
 Read more

 According to the recent legionella report from Public Health England within the UK there were 72 reported/notified cases of legionnaire’s disease during October 2016.
 From these, there were 38 confirmed cases, this brings the total of confirmed cases with onset since January 2016 to 292*.

 These figures show that legionella is...
 Read more